 First of all, many petite women have narrower shoulders.
 So, petite designers would adjust shoulder width when they make petite sizes.

 This is especially important for garments with structured shoulders like jackets and coats.
 A well-made petite outerwear tailors the shoulders to fit measurements of petite women.
-For example, the Charlotte London blazers in Petite Dressing store were adjusted to the measurements of petite model (in this case Charlotte herself, who is 5’3″).

 Secondly, petite women tend to have shorter arms, thus sleeve length of petite size should adjust accordingly.

 Sleeves might be one of the most overlooked details of your outfit.
 Again, this is more important to petite blazers and coats than other clothing.
 The wrong sleeve length could instantly sabotage the quality of your outfit, especially in work or formal social occasions.
 For petite women, if the sleeves are too long, it will look like the jacket or coat is not the right size for you, even if it fits perfectly elsewhere.

 This affects different types of clothing from blouses, to blazers and dresses for short women.
 For instance, a regular size blouse may look like drop-waisted on a petite woman, if the sizing is not adjusted accordingly.

 Fourthly, the most obvious one, petite women most likely have shorter legs.
 Therefore, petite size bottoms such as petite pants and petite jeans need to adjust the inseam in order to fit correctly.

 Inseam is the length of the inner leg, from the top of the thigh to the ankle.

 Additionally, the knee cap for petite size pants or jeans should also be different from regular size.
 It is easy for tailors to take in the hem of the pants, but difficult or impossible to change the knee cap.